Logo Bucher Reisen

 Atlantic Provinces

-The four Atlantic provinces of Canada are just as diverse as those on the mainland.
-Newfoundland and Labrador is the northernmost province.
-Almost untouched landscapes with mountains, lakes and wild rivers characterize the mainland part, the Labrador Peninsula, while the island of Newfoundland is criss-crossed by fjords and barren plateaus.
-In early summer, you can marvel at icebergs passing by in the sea from here.
-The rural Prince Edward Island in the Gulf of St. Lawrence impresses with its scenic beauty.
-Stroll along the endless beaches.
-Seafood specialties in a restaurant in one of the many small fishing villages are a culinary delight.
-Cross the famous Confederation Bridge to reach New Brunswick, the largest of the provinces, with the famous Bay of Fundy to the south - the highest tidal difference in the world.
-Enjoy fantastic views of the sea and the whales cavorting there from the numerous coastal roads.
-The impressive orange-yellow foliage of the forests during Indian summer, picturesque lighthouses and colorful houses, wooded lake landscapes and outdoor activities in Kejimkujik National Park and the capital Halifax are just some of the highlights of the province of Nova Scotia.
+Canada's four Atlantic provinces are in no way less diverse than those on the mainland.
+Newfoundland and Labrador form the northernmost province.
+The mainland portion, the Labrador Peninsula, is characterized by almost untouched landscapes with mountains, lakes, and wild rivers, while the island of Newfoundland is crisscrossed by fjords and barren plateaus.
+In early summer, you can marvel at passing icebergs in the sea from here.
+The rural Prince Edward Island in the Gulf of St. Lawrence's scenic beauty is captivating.
+Take a stroll along the endlessly wide beaches.
+Enjoy culinary delights with seafood specialties at a restaurant in one of the many small fishing villages.
+Via the famous Confederation Bridge, you can reach New Brunswick, the largest of the provinces, with the renowned Bay of Fundy in the south – home to the world's highest tidal range.
+From the numerous coastal roads, you can enjoy a fantastic view of the sea and the whales frolicking there.
+The impressive orange-yellow foliage of the forests during the Indian Summer, picturesque lighthouses and colorful houses, forested lake landscapes, outdoor activities in Kejimkujik National Park, and the capital Halifax are just some of the highlights of the province of Nova Scotia.

 Ontario